isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Use the least-derived class that has the functionality you need.

-    class base {
+    class Base {
     public:
         void f();
         void g();
     };

-    class derived1 : public base {
+    class Derived1 : public Base {
     public:
         void h();
     };

-    class derived2 : public base {
+    class Derived2 : public Base {
     public:
         void j();
     };

-    void myfunc(derived1& param)  // bad, unless there is a specific reason for limiting to derived1 objects only {
+    // bad, unless there is a specific reason for limiting to Derived1 objects only void my_func(Derived1& param)
+    {
         use(param.f());
         use(param.g());
     }

-    void myfunc(base& param)   // good, uses only base interface so only commit to that {
+    // good, uses only Base interface so only commit to that void my_func(Base& param)
+    {
         use(param.f());
         use(param.g());